CHAPTER 1: WHAT IS THE NEW LEASE STANDARD?

-The new lease standard (ASC 842 in the U.S. and IFRS 16 internationally) is intended to account for all lease obligations on financial statements, rather than excluding operating leases as has been the standard.
+The new lease standard (ASC 842 and GASB 87 & GASB 96 in the U.S.; IFRS 16 internationally) is intended to account for all lease obligations on financial statements, rather than excluding operating leases as has been the standard.
 This change ensures that a company’s financial situation is reflected as accurately as possible within the financial statements.

 Grab this quick reference guide now to provide a summary of key points to your clients.